deegree/deegree.github.io/pages/about-deegree.md

   * deegree 2 (2004 - 2012) includes CSW, WCS, WCTS, WFS, WMS, WPS, WPVS - Encodings: FE, GML, Metadata - Applications: iGeoDesktop, iGeoPortal, iGeoSecurity
   * deegree 3 (2007 - ) is focused on the main OGC web services such as WFS, WMS, WMTS, CSW, WPS and a stable API.

 <strong>Please note that current development is focused on version 3.
-Version 1 and 2 are not maintained anymore!</strong>
+Version 1 and 2 are not maintained anymore!
+For more information on the maintained versions checkout our [End of Life wiki page on GitHub](https://github.com/deegree/deegree3/wiki/End-of-Life-and-Support-Matrix).</strong>
 {% endcapture %}
 {% include _accordion.html content=accordion_body title="Short History" %}